romantomjak/ansible-roles/consul/README.md

 The CA key, consul-agent-ca-key.pem, will be used to sign certificates for Consul nodes and must be kept private.
 Possession of this key allows anyone to run Consul as a trusted server or generate new valid certificates for the datacenter and obtain access to all Consul data, including ACL tokens.

-## Create the server certificates

-Create a server certificate for datacenter dc1 and domain consul, if your datacenter or domain is different, remember to use the appropriate flags.

-Repeat this process on the same node where you created the CA, until there is an individual certificate for each server.
-The command can be called over and over again, it will automatically increase the certificate and key numbers.
-You will need to distribute the certificates to the servers.

 ## Agent Token policy

-The `acl_agent_token` is a special token that is used for an agent's internal operations.
+The `consul_acl_agent_token` is a special token that is used for an agent's internal operations.
 It isn't used directly for any user-initiated operations.

 The ACL agent token is used for the following operations by the agent: